-The Chinese Guild Hall was the earliest Chinese Guild Hall built in Hui'an by Chinese people.
-It was traditionally built in the Ming Dynasty and was the base of Chinese people at that time.
-In addition to the goddess of heaven, there are several stone tablets that record the "past and present life" of the Guild Hall and the Chinese martyrs who died in the battlefield.
+The Chinese Guild Hall is the earliest Chinese Guild Hall built by the Chinese in Hoi An.
+According to legend, it was built in the Ming Dynasty and was the base of the Chinese at that time.
+In addition to the goddess of the Queen of Heaven, there are several stone tablets that record the "previous lives and present lives" of the hall, as well as the Chinese martyrs who died in battle.

 It is similar to a local Chinese guild hall, which was previously built by overseas Chinese in Fujian and Zhejiang.
 Inside, there is a lot of Chinese culture.
 There is also a plaque to commemorate Mr. Sun Yat-sen and the original site of the factory.

 The Chinese Pavilion in Vietnam, I have been here for many years, it is built by Chinese people, although the area is not particularly large, but it is very Chinese architecture style.

 The typical Chinese style architecture reflects Chinese civilization and reflects the folk customs and customs of the time.